 .codegraph/directory to keep in sync. - RTK is a deterministic filter.
 It replaces “dump everything and let the model sift” with “show the model the part that matters.”
 Its cost is trusting the filter not to drop the line you needed, which the tee-on-failure escape hatch is there to mitigate.

 Both are 100% local, which matters more than it sounds.
 Plenty of “code intelligence” products want to ship your source to a cloud index.
-Both of these keep everything on your machine: no API keys, no data egress.
-For anyone working in a codebase they can’t send to a third party, that’s the difference between “can use” and “can’t.”
+Both of these keep everything on your machine: no API keys, no source egress.
+The one asterisk: RTK ships an opt-in telemetry system — off by default, and it asks for explicit consent during rtk init — so the precise framing is “no telemetry unless you say yes,” not “none at all.”
+(Its tee-on-failure output also lands on local disk, not a server.)
+For anyone working in a codebase they can’t send to a third party, both still clear the bar that matters.

 So which one?